gravity-ui/uikit/src/components/lab/NumberInput/README.md

 ### Start content

 Allows you to add content to the left of the control.
-Located to the right of the label added via `label` property.
+Located to the left of the label added via `label` property.

 <!--LANDING_BLOCK
 <ExampleBlock